jaskaranuppal/OpenTableSearch/docs/APPROACH.md

   - If user picks a city, results ranked by distance from city center (lat/lng from `lib/cities.ts`)
   - If geolocation available (future), use device location
   - Fallback: all results, no geo weight
-- **Collections** (editorial, pre-configured):
-  - "Cozy Italian" → cuisine:Italian query
-  - "Steakhouse Vibes" → cuisine:American
-  - "Sushi Night" → cuisine:Asian
-  - Each is a shortcut to a curated browse

 ### Ranking Strategy